7frank/ai-ui-playground/tools/code-jeeves/README.md

 # run single item (3) of plan
 bun index.ts plan execute -n .out/test1 -i 3

+## continue plan by looking at log and resuming with next in list
+bun index.ts plan execute -n .out/test1 -r

 ```

 This project was created using `bun init` in bun v1.0.23.
 [Bun](https://bun.sh) is a fast all-in-one JavaScript runtime.

 # Troubleshooting

-- GPT3.5-turbo seems to sometimes remove docuemtnation entirely for prompts that explicitly require it to add doc blocs.
+- GPT3.5-turbo seems to sometimes remove docuemtation entirely for prompts that explicitly require it to add doc blocs.
   - but at least seems to be quite inexpensive
 - gpt4-turbo seems to ahve different problems